message/iata/AT.md

 - passengers visiting their life partner;
 - students;
 - more COVID-19 related information can be found at <a href="https://tinyurl.com/EntryReqAT201017">https://tinyurl.com/EntryReqAT201017</a> .
 4. A completed "Pre-Travel-Clearance" form must be presented upon arrival.
-The form can be found at <a href="https://entry.ptc.gv.at">https://entry.ptc.gv.at</a>
+The form can be found at <a href="https://entry.ptc.gv.at">https://entry.ptc.gv.at</a> .
-5. Passengers who arrive from or have been in Brazil, India, South Africa or United Kingdom in the past 10 days:
-- must have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival; and
-- are subject to quarantine for 10 days.
-6. Passengers must:
+5. Passengers must:
 - have a negative COVID-19 antigen test result issued at most 48 hours before arrival; or
 - have a negative COVID-19 LAMP, PCR or TMA test result issued at most 72 hours before arrival; or
 - take a test within 24 hours after arrival; or